New article published in the Journal of Vision

 However, there were also systematic errors: subjects overestimated light source distance in the probe adjustment task, and in both experiments roughness and glossiness affected responses.
 We find the pattern of results is predicted surprisingly well by a simplistic model based only on the area of the image that exceeds a certain intensity threshold.

 Thus, although subjects can report light source distance, they may rely on simple---sometimes erroneous---heuristics to do so.

-To see the whole article please visit our publication page.
+To see the whole article please visit our<link internal-link internal link in current> publication page.